 The tree skirt is next.
 There are a ton of options out there now, including tree collars.
 I love the soft elegance a skirt adds.

-My tree skirt is no longer available, but I found some similar ones and linked them on the Shop My Home Page, along with a couple of my favorite collars.
+My tree skirt is no longer available, but I found some similar ones and linked them.
+Just tap the bottom of the photo below to shop.

 Fill the Negative Space beneath the Tree Branches with Christmas Boxes

 Still, another consideration when purchasing your tree, is how far up the trunk the branches start.
 I’ve had trees where the branches are almost touching the floor.
 Although glamorous, where do you put the gifts?
 I prefer at least 10 inches before the first branch.